ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/install.rst

 .. image:: /_static/images/webinterface/web_overview_pkgs3.png

-Then you have to decompress it and run the ``ExtensiveTestingToolbox.exe`` file
+Then you have to decompress it and run the ``ExtensiveAutomationToolbox.exe`` file

 .. image:: /_static/images/toolbox/toolbox_portable.png